Asteroid User Guide

 -- symbol and continue till the end of the line.
 You probably also figured out that the

-let statement is Asteroid’s version of assignment even though the underlying mechanism is a bit different.
+let statement is Asteroid’s version of assignment even though the underlying mechanism is a bit different as we will see when we discuss pattern matching in more detail.

 In Asteroid the